Skip to content

 Consequences of Breaking the Rules

-• Immediate confiscation of your device or batteries by security staff
+• Confiscation of your vape device or batteries at security

-• Fines of up to £5,000.
-Especially for using or charging a vape onboard (even in the toilet)
+• Fines in some countries or airports, particularly for using or charging a vape onboard

-• Missed flights or denied boarding if you're found non-compliant at the gate
+• Missed flights or denied boarding if rules are not followed at the gate or security

-• Police involvement in countries with stricter vaping laws
+• Additional checks or penalties in countries with stricter vaping regulations

 2. Packing Your Vape